 Games Workshop's share price is close to its all-time high.
 Dan has both trimmed and added to the position over 2021.
 He feels that some investors may view the company as a temporary beneficiary of COVID-lockdowns, but he disagrees.
-The main attraction of the stock is the quality of the management, which was evident in the swift transition of Games Workshop's sales model.
+The main attraction of the stock is the quality of the management, which was evident in the swift transition of Games Workshop's sales model from trading on the high street to online.